GunduzalpEraslan/MakeOutListClass-withGenerics/README.md

 - clear() : Deletes all items in the list, making it an empty list.

-- MyList sublist(int start,int finish) : Returns a list of the index range given in the parameter.
+- List sublist(int start,int finish) : Returns a list of the index range given in the parameter.

 - boolean contains(T data) : It tells whether the value given in the parameter is in the array.